PreslavStoyanov/EasySales/README.md

 # EasySales
- An aplication for fast and easy sales!
+ Console based aplication for fast and easy sales and parchuses from customers!